luapower/thread/thread.md

 Create a queue that can be safely shared and used between threads.
 Elements can be popped from both ends, so it can act as both a LIFO or a FIFO queue, as needed.
+When the queue is empty, attempts to pop from it blocks until new elements are pushed again.
+When a bounded queue (i.e. when a maxlength is passed) is full, attempts to push to it blocks until elements are consumed.
+The order in which multiple blocked threads wake up is arbitrary.

 ## Events